Parent Counseling

 No matter what’s happening in those moments, we’ll figure it out together and create a recipe for less yelling.
 Won’t that feel nice?

-And no matter how well you do that, everyone has their moments, so we may as well figure out how you can deal with the times that it has exploded and you need to figure out how to let go of your guilt and reconnect!
+And no matter how well you do, everyone has their moments, so we may as well figure out how you can deal with the times where you explode and you need to figure out how to let go of your guilt and reconnect!
 You will be able to apologize and see the difference in your kid’s eyes.

 Finally, we’ll figure out how you can take care of yourself overall.
 That equals out to less yelling for sure!
 (Not none, cause none of us are perfect!)